moabb.evaluations.CrossSubjectSplitter#

 - get_n_splits(metadata)[source]#

-The number of splits is the number of subjects times the number of splits of the inner cross-validation strategy.
+- Return the number of splits for the cross-validation. - The number of splits is the number of subjects times the number of splits of the inner cross-validation strategy. - We try to keep the same behaviour as the sklearn cross-validation classes. - Parameters:

 - Returns: